The word "arboretum" means a collection of trees, maintained as a park or park woodland.

 The arboretum will be extended in the next few years.
 More species and varieties are obtained and an experimental rose garden will be established in the extension.

 The rose garden in Hatanpäänpuisto (Hatanpää Park) is located on a beautiful spot in the grounds of the old mansion.
 The rose garden was created south of the Hatanpää Mansion in the place of a former orchard.
 A few apple trees from the orchard have remained.

 The mansion park is located west of the rose garden.
 The park dates partly from the 18th century.
 The sturdy old trees at the mansion park protect the roses from the winds blowing from Lake Pyhäjärvi.

 Initially, 52 varieties of roses were planted in the rose garden.
 The garden was extended in 1991 - 1992 by planting ground-covering roses and shrub roses on the southern slope of the garden.
 In the spring of 1997, the slope was renovated by terracing it with stones.
-Nowadays you can admire over one hundred varieties of group roses, climbing roses and shrub roses in the rose garden.
+Nowadays you can admire nearly 200 varieties of group roses, climbing roses and shrub roses in the rose garden.

 The rose garden is at its most beautiful from late July to the end of September, when most of the roses bloom.
 Annually a few new varieties of group roses are tested out in the garden, and in spring some of the most sensitive varieties have to be replaced.
 The hardiest varieties last from year to year.

 Arboretum, Rose garden, Hatanpää park

 Top of page

 In Vihilahdenpuisto, a special tree was planted in the summer of 1995 to commemorate the IUFRO XX World Congress held in Tampere.
 Most of the species planted in this park are trees that thrive in Finland, but there are some new species as well.
 Vihilahdenpuisto and its flowery meadows form the natural area of the arboretum.